jonschoning/badwolf-vs/README.markdown

 Bad Wolf
 ========

-A dark color scheme for Visual Studio 2012, based on the Bad Wolf color scheme for Vim created by [Steve Losh](http://stevelosh.com/).
+A dark color scheme for Visual Studio, based on the Bad Wolf color scheme for Vim created by [Steve Losh](http://stevelosh.com/).

 Screenshots